 When you fill out your housing application you will be asked for your gender identity/expression.
 Unless you self-select to live in All Gender Housing, you will be placed with a student that identifies as the same gender as you.

 Is All Gender Housing available only to students who identify as LGBTQ?

-No. Although one of the goals of Gender-Open Housing is to address tensions often felt by queer and transgender students in finding a compatible roommate, Gender-Open Housing exists to allow any two friends to live together, regardless of gender identity.
+No. Although one of the goals of All Gender Housing is to address tensions often felt by queer and transgender students in finding a compatible roommate, All Gender Housing exists to allow any two students to live together, regardless of gender identity.

 Who can I call if I have questions about All Gender Housing?

 Feel free to call Residential Services, at 847-467-HOME (847-467-4663).